ogamespec/dolwin-docs/EMU/Contributing.md

 - Try to run GC-Linux.
 Ideally, it would be good if you were one of the GC-Linux developers from 2005, so that you can figure out why it doesn't boot any faster
 - Develop a new debug UI.
 The Console UI we have had since version 0.10 is not very usable right now.
 Some kind of more modern UI would be cool.

+And of course you can come up with your own goals and objectives or pick up the current development.

 ## Note for UI developers

 A special service interface called JDI is used to interact between Dolwin core and UI.